LowellMakes/doorflow_badge_reports/README.md

 Current test setup:
 - Woodshop is the default shop in `config.json`
-- reports go to the shop captain plus `sender@example.invalid`
+- reports go to the shop captain plus whatever address is set in `default_email`

 What it does:
 - looks up the configured door controller for the selected shop